Nicholas' Gift

 Nicholas' Gift is a 1998 drama television film directed by Robert Markowitz and written by Christine Berardo.
 A co-production between Italy and the United States, it stars Jamie Lee Curtis and Alan Bates as an American couple who, after their son was mortally wounded during a family vacation in Italy, decide to donate the child's organs.
 The film received positive reviews and earned Curtis a Primetime Emmy Award nomination for her performance.

 Plot

-Fact based drama about an American couple on vacation in Italy in 1994 with their two children who are attacked and shot by highway bandits.
+Nicholas' Gift is a fact based drama about an American couple on vacation in Italy in 1994 with their two children who are attacked and shot by highway bandits.
 Shortly they discover that their son (named and based on Nicholas Green) is brain dead.
 The parents are then faced with the hard decision to donate the boy's organs which ultimately led to saving the lives of seven seriously ill Italian patients.